urbanwuensch/drEEM-online/documentation/pickpeaks.md

 The function returns fluorescence intensities and ratios at predefined points in the EEM for every sample.

-> ***Data coverage differs between datasets.
+> ***Note:*** Data coverage differs between datasets.
 If a peak or index is out of the range covered by the measurements, NaNs will be returned.
 If the distance between the peak definition and the measurements is equal to or greater than 5nm, a message will be displayed to disclose this.
-The function does not and cannot perform interpolations to solve the issue.***
+The function does not and cannot perform interpolations to solve the issue.

 1. **Peak Extraction:**<br>
 	1. Single Point: The peak value is taken directly from the specified Em/Ex pair.